briza-insurance/wegood/readme.md

 ```

 ### Range
-Verify that the tested value is in the given range.
+Verify that the tested value is in the given range (inclusive).
 - Applicable only on the number values, although the rule auto-converts string into number if it is a valid number.
 - Could be also used as MAX and MIN.
 ```js